vigetlabs/microcosm/README.md

    updated by returning a new value.
 3. Stores do not contain data, they _transform_ it.
 See the section on stores below.
-4. Actions follow the error-first callbacks, dispatching on success
+4. Actions must either return a value, promise, or follow the error-first callbacks convention, dispatching on success.
 5. Utilize language features over library abstraction as much as possible.